CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 For security reasons, your private workspace in SD Desktop is **completely isolated from the Internet**.
 If you need to import specific scripts in SD Desktop (for example from GitHub or other trusted repositories) you need to use the same procedure described before:

-* download your scripts from GitHub and save them in a specific container in SD Desktop
+* download your scripts from GitHub and save them in a specific bucket in SD Connect

 * access SD Desktop and use the SD Connect Downloader to make a copy of the scripts